sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

 ## Proposal

-- Evolve GCcode as an officially supported internal VCS and project management platform for the GC community, with assistance from ESDC (e.g. funding)
+- Evolve GCcode as an officially supported internal version control and project management platform for the GC community, with assistance from ESDC (e.g. funding)
 - Make it the default working environment for all source code projects in ESDC
-  - Internal to GC or private projets
+  - Visibility: GC-wide or limited

 ---

 ### Next Steps

-- Commence discussions with SSC team responsible for GCcode
+- Commence discussions with business owner of GCcode (SSC CIO)
 - Determine and plan evolution of the service
-  - business model, service levels, hosting environment, accessibility/security, additional features)
+  - E.g., business model, service levels, hosting environment, accessibility/security, additional features
 - Set funding agreement(s) with ESDC and other departments as required
 - Implement technical changes & Formalize a support team within SSC
-- Update ESDC OSS Guidance (e.g. When to choose GCcode vs GitHub, How to migrate project from one to the other)
+- Update ESDC OSS Guidance (e.g., When to choose GCcode vs GitHub, How to migrate projects from one to the other)

 ---

-Question / Comments ?
+## Questions / Comments ?

 Thank you!

+IT Strategy Team

+EDSC.DGIIT.StrategieTI-ITStrategy.IITB.ESDC@hrsdc-rhdcc.gc.ca